OSGConnect/OUTDATED-tutorial-fsurf/README-remote.md

-[title]: - "Image Analysis of Human Brain - Running FreeSurfer Workflows from Your Laptop" [TOC]
+[title]: - "Image Analysis of Human Brain - Running FreeSurfer Workflows from Your System" [TOC]

 ## Overview